daac-tools/vaporetto/vaporetto/README.md

 * `train` - Enables the trainer.
 * `portable-simd` - Uses the [portable SIMD API](https://github.com/rust-lang/portable-simd) instead
   of our SIMD-conscious data layout.
 (Nightly Rust is required.)
-* `charwise-daachorse` - Uses the [Charwise Daachorse](https://docs.rs/daachorse/latest/daachorse/charwise/index.html) instead of the standard version for faster prediction, although it can make to load a model file slower.

 The following features are enabled by default: